jimburton/huffman-java/README.md

     ```

 5. Implement the `buildCode` method in the `Huffman` class.
 This method constructs the map of characters and codes
  from a tree.
-It takes as parameters the tree and an empty code map.
-Just pass the map to the `traverse` method
+It takes a tree as its parameter.
+Call the `traverse` method
-of the tree along with an empty list, then return the populated code map.
+of the tree and return the result.

 6. Now you have everything you need to complete the `encode` method in the `Huffman` class.
 Create the Huffman coding
  for an input string by calling the various methods written above.
 I.e. create the frequency table, use that to create